MileHacker Logo

 Airport and Airlines

 Guangzhou Baiyun International Airport (CAN) is the sole international airport serving the city, handling both domestic and international flights.
-It serves as a major hub for China Southern Airlines.
+It functions as a key hub for China Southern Airlines.
 Other Chinese carriers include Air China, China Eastern Airlines, and Hainan Airlines.
 International carriers like Cathay Pacific, Emirates, Qatar Airways, Lufthansa, and others from Asia, Europe, North America, and Australia operate flights to and from Guangzhou.
-Typical routes connect Guangzhou to major cities across China, Southeast Asia, East Asia, and increasingly, direct flights to Europe, North America, and Australia.
+Common paths connect Guangzhou to major cities across China, Southeast Asia, East Asia, and increasingly, flights straight to Europe, North America, and Australia.

 Air Carriers